Author’s note: This letter also appears at the opening of our updated Guide to Women's Colleges, which you can now find on our Resources page.

 The landscape of women’s colleges continues to evolve against a backdrop of political shifts, social change, and economic pressures.
 Since the last edition of our guide, historic women’s institutions have faced transformative decisions, national policies around gender and education have swung dramatically, and debates over women’s and LGBTQ+ rights have intensified.
 Despite these challenges, women’s colleges have shown remarkable resilience and adaptability.
-In the 2025 Edition, we address how current events–from elections and legislation to campus-level changes–are reshaping women’s colleges, and how these colleges are responding with courage and innovation.
+In Collegewise's 2025 Edition of the Women's College Guide, we address how current events–from elections and legislation to campus-level changes–are reshaping women’s colleges, and how these colleges are responding with courage and innovation.

 Since 2021 (the last time this guide was updated), several historic women’s colleges have undergone major shifts.
 Mills College merged with Northeastern University, ending its status as an independent women’s institution.
 Notre Dame of Maryland University transitioned to coeducation, a decision driven by declining enrollment.
 Meanwhile, Sweet Briar College, which narrowly avoided closure in 2015, has seen a remarkable resurgence, reporting a 60% increase in enrollment over six years through strategic innovation and a reinforced commitment to women’s leadership.